dcunited001/dcunited001.github.io/_posts/2016-08-08-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 incarceration records.

 It was this movement to digitize and publicize data that sowed the seeds for the anger that ensued.
+It it was something that was inevitable.
+This data would have inevitably become available.
+Some people woul dhave been ready for it.
 This anger was well justified, though I hope we funnel this into positive movement and come together.
 The reason people were so angry is because they could finally show that there was a lot of unconscious racism across America.

-Furthermore, there were these pockets where institutionalized racism was harbored.
-These places were cities and districts where it was UNDENIABLE that you had conscious, instituationalized racism, where the local law enforcement was acting as "Sherrifs of Nottingham" and intentionally enforcing laws in pursuit of suppression.
+*Furthermore, there were these pockets where institutionalized racism was harbored.* These places were cities and districts where it was *UNDENIABLE* that you had *conscious, instituationalized racism*, where the local law enforcement was acting as "Sherrifs of Nottingham" and intentionally enforcing laws in pursuit of suppression.
 These places were few and far between IMO.
 Ferguson is such an example, where the disparity is so pronounced it is undeniably conscious.

 In subsequent sections, I'll discuss how social media newsfeed algorithms have vulnerabilities and flaws that increase division in America.
 In particular, clustering algorithms and others have runaway feedback loops that have a runaway affect that *DIVIDES AMERICA*.
 These algorithms are difficult to design, tweak and validate in the first place, but there are major problems here, as far as I can see.

 ###

-- effect on discourse
-  - "dead ends" in the graph of knowledge, without access to requisite knowledge.
-- mention whitelisting/blacklisting

-Who loves ‪#‎HipHop‬?
-I do.
-It

-The 808 drum machine
-and similar equipment (expensive, but not prohibitively so) expanded music production control to more people and removed the requirement of a staffed studio from the logistic equation.
-Cheaper sampling also changed the game and paved the way for innovation.
-ONE PERSON could produce music in a way that was easier and cheaper than ever before.

-- would this same development be possible when the means of communication have been seized?
+Tight control over communication media and content stifles social change before it has a chance to grow.
+These policies are usually implemented in order to encourage some facets of culture blessed by state or idealogy and to discourage others.
+It becomes harder for new cultural developments to take root and grow large enough to challenge those of the status quo.
+The next blues, rock or hiphop might simply never happen.

+This starkly departs from some of my previous statements on culture.
+Basically, as communication infrastructure encourages the rapid spread of ideas and information, the speed and bandwidth at which an memes traverse the globe approaches infinite.
+Therefore, our world becomes much more affected and determined by *IDEAS* themselves.
+In otherwords, as limitations to communication tend toward zero, then these aethereal metaphysical entities like beliefs and ideas begin to take precedence over the physical realm, regardless of whether virtual or reality.
+Regardless of whether true or false.

+Ideas begin to take a life of their own and their effects reach into reality at an ever-increasing pace.
+They acquire a life of their own.
+They are like metaphysical entities which once were bound by slow information replication rates and then hierarchical control over mass media.
+The more we can communicate, the more power ideas have.
+If these ideas have such unfathomably increased power, then we need to pay more attention to them.
+Therefore, the surveillance and epidemiology of memes should be measured, quantified, analyzed, predicted and carefully controlled.

+This was and is *"the prophecy"*, or at least part of it as a was in mid-May 2013...
+It's not so much of a religious thing as it is a complete reunderstanding of the world in the information age.
+Neither it nor its implications are incorrect, but instead require a bit of common sense so we don't go apeshit with censorship and social engineering.
+In context and in practicality, ideas and technology can be very dangerous today and therefore, there is good reason for some restriction on communication or what people see.
+However, in its overzealous fervor to censor every damn thing the government disagrees with, we could very easily create a situation where we stifle innovation at a most critical time, where the most beautiful thing we've ever created is instead roped off or turned against us.

+The internet is absolutely glorious in its ability to revolutionize the world.
+But like fire, any great tool or technology can be used for good and can be used for evil.
+The same technology used to create plows was used to work metal for weaponry.
+I fear the day when we can no longer ask questions or a simple statement can be retroactively used as justification without proof.
+Government action can surreptitiously act against public will, without notification.
+I have feared this since high school, at least.
+I could only predict and analyze NSA capabilities because of the effort I put into thinking about what they could do.

+Our rights are sacred.
+They descend from God.
+They do not come from man.
+Man cannot give us our rights and man cannot take them away.
+Our founding fathers simply recognized the reality of the social contract.
+When government oversteps their bounds, what happens is that, behind the scenes, God or Providence or whatever you want to call it acts to stir man against the sins of tyranny.
+This occurs as long as we can see or talk about these acts of tyranny.

+Insofar as I understand it, this is why our founders claimed that certain inalienable rights descended from God.
+Man's natural tendancy is to be good and just.
+When we receive the right information and these problems are framed in the right way, we will stand against the unjust suffering of others.
+If it weren't for this, why should a handful of academics, politicians and pundits go through such lengths to mislead, obfuscate, and deceive?

+*IT IS BECAUSE THEY FEAR THE PEOPLE.* They fear that the free exchange of information will lead to drastically reduced education costs and that people across the world will learn about how they have been misled, sometimes for good reason, as there are arguments to attack every policy.

+Democracy is the worst form of government, except all the others.
+Its biggest weakness is susceptibility of its people and institutions to foreign influence.
+During the past two decades, foreign influence in America has undermined the media with subversion and suggestion.
+As bandwidth increases the capabilities of and reliance on information economy structures, then the power that ideas have on our world implies our government becomes all the more vulnerable to information.

+Given that our corporations publish everything to the world, but economies like China are all-but-closed, that puts American and democratic industries at a perpetual disadvantage.
+Given that our borders are mostly open, sometimes without reasonable immigration policy or even a fence, that makes it very easy for a few people to slip in who mean us harm or could exfiltrate the fraction of data we haven't published to the world. from 2010 through 2013, I read countless articles where China was accused of intellectual property theft and industrial espionage.

+Our economy is everything.
+If America doesn't have an economy, we're toast.
+Americans don't understand how our world is changing and we have enemies who don't want us to respond in time.
+I am not being alarmist.
+I am being realistic.
+This is how it is going to go down.
+They loaned us money and stole F-35 design specs.
+Yeh the F-35 program.
+The one where we spent fucking $1.5+ Trillion with a fucking tee.
+Actually, I have know idea what the total is I just know it has 13 digits.
+What the fuck did we borrow and spend that money for?
+Why didn't we just let China develop the jet and steal it from them?

+My point is that we have entered the information age.
+We live in a world where surface area to SIGINT, MASINT and HUMINT fucking matter.
+This shit is serious.
+We're worried about who uses which bathroom and no one bothered to pay attention when they fucking stole everything!
+So, information and how it disseminates matters.

+We can blind ourselves and stunt our own development by censoring everything.
+Free information exchange has advantages as well.
+Working in secret or without access to the entire internet is also a major disadvantage, but what does it matter if foreign hacker syndicates just steal it from you in the end?
+Yet, if we don't have free access to information, we'll never have another Steve Jobs or Einstein or Elon Musk.
+Imagine if Albert Einstein was only allowed to view specific patents.
+Or the government arbitrarily told him he couldn't use anything he saw for his own research.
+Or if he never received any information from the patent office, but they just decided they didn't want him to be the guy that published `E=mc^2`...
+Baby Einstein?
+Relativity? *NOT ON My WATCH!!* `E=mc^2` ?! *NOT IN MY 'MERITOCRACY!!*

 #### Part Two: Philosophy of Censorship